JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 <p class="subtitle">Jan 5, 2024</p>

-Around six a.m. this morning the boat started bouncing hard.
+Around 6 a.m. this morning the boat started bouncing hard.
 The wind and waves changed direction and large swells started rolling into our anchorage.
 Sometimes a gentle rock from the waves is nice when trying to sleep, but this was far from gentle.
 The bow of the boat rode high up on the waves and crashed hard into the trough between them.
 It was both loud and uncomfortable.
 Immediately after we woke up, we were on the move.
 The ocean may be violent but we can travel along the Great Bahama Bank and the shallow water will be much calmer.

 Unfortunately, our route to leave the anchorage left us vulnerable to the waves.
 We made a turn to exit and got pelted in the side again.
 The waves tilted the boat fifteen degrees in both directions.
 Our chairs slid across the deck and I think we all had flashbacks to the crossing from Florida.
 Luckily, the rocking was short-lived.